gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.AddItemsParam.md

 > `optional` **i**: `boolean`

-- This is a boolean value.
-Select `true` to retrieve all the items added in the cart.
+- Select `true` to retrieve all the items added in the cart.

 ***